 - Preference shall be given to applicants with the highest cumulative GPA, who demonstrate involvement in related activities of the Department of Human Performance and Health Education related activities, and present a minimum of three recommendations (one from a representative of the HPHE department, one from a representative of Western Michigan University, and one from a non-academic, non-related source).

 - Applicants must express their commitment and ambitions in the field of their chosen major by submitting a written essay (minimum 250 words).

-Decisions on the award are made during the Spring semester.
-The award funds are disbursed to the student’s account during the following Fall semester.
-The student must have full-time status and a minimum of a 3.0 cumulative GPA during the Fall semester for the award funds to be disbursed.
+Decisions on the award are made during the spring semester.
+The award funds are disbursed to the student’s account during the following fall semester.
+The student must have full-time status and a minimum of a 3.0 cumulative GPA during the fall semester for the award funds to be disbursed.

 Harriett Kiser Creed, who died in November 1990 at the age of 58, loved physical education and had spend her career perfecting her knowledge of this important aspect of learning.
-A native of Tazewell, Va., Mrs. Creed earned her Bachelor’s Degree in physical education from the University of Chattanooga and her Master’s Degree from the University of Tennessee.
+A native of Tazewell, Va., Creed earned her Bachelor’s Degree in physical education from the University of Chattanooga and her Master’s Degree from the University of Tennessee.

-Mrs. Creed was married to Donald Creed and had three children: Susan, a 1979 WMU graduate, Nancy, a 1981 WMU graduate and Stephen.
+Creed was married to Donald Creed and had three children: Susan, a 1979 WMU graduate, Nancy, a 1981 WMU graduate and Stephen.
 She also had five grandchildren.